Christopher Larkin (composer): Compositional style

 Larkin integrates elements of his classical training with a diverse range of musical styles.
 He draws inspiration from Impressionist composers such as Debussy as well as visual-media composers such as James Newton Howard, Joe Hisaishi, and Koji Kondo.

 His most notable work, the Hollow Knight soundtrack, is characterised as conveying "dark elegance and melancholy."
 The soundtrack is largely orchestral and employs recurring leitmotifs throughout different tracks, each often corresponding to a location or character.

 For the adventure game TOHU, produced by Fireart Games, Larkin used the digital audio workstation Cubase to create a musical score that reflects the game's whimsical story and visuals.
 His process involved observing the gameplay sent to him by the developers, and sonically interpreting those visual elements.

-List of works
+Works

 Larkin has composed music for the following productions: